jharwell/sierra/docs/src/tutorials/project/project.rst

 Before beginning, determine the following:

-- Do you need to create a new :term:`Platform` for your :term:`Project`?
-Unless the simulator/hardware platform you want to use already has a SIERRA plugin, you will have to do this.
-If so, following :ref:`tutorials/plugin/platform`.
+- Do you need to create a new :term:`Engine` for your :term:`Project`?
+Unless the simulator/hardware engine you want to use already has a SIERRA plugin, you will have to do this.
+If so, following :ref:`tutorials/plugin/engine`.

   ..
-NOTE:: Currently there is no way to share projects across platforms; any common code will have to be put into common python files and imported as needed.
+NOTE:: Currently there is no way to share projects across engines; any common code will have to be put into common python files and imported as needed.